-One of the most common question I get from my career coaching clients is how to get promoted.
-Conversely, the most common frustration and complaint I hear is the lack of career progression.
-Today, I’m going to share with you a strategic framework for 5 key ways to get promoted.
-This is based on my personal experience in over 2 decades of working in Corporate America.
+One of the most common questions I get from my career coaching clients is how to get promoted.
+And, relatedly, the most common complaint I hear is lack of career progression.
+Today, I’m sharing five key tips to help you get promoted, which I devised based on my 2+ decades of working in corporate America.
 I started slowly and learned everything the hard way.
 Eventually, I figured it out and moved up to GM and VP roles within a few years.

 Here we go:

 To get promoted, there must be a spot available for you.
 This gap can be on your own team, or it can be in other teams.
 You might be replacing your manager, or you might be leveling-up into a brand new role.
 But you must identify the organizational gap and justify the need to fill it.

 To do this, start by observing the organizational dynamics.
 Then ask around and think critically.
 Will someone above you leave or move up?
 If that happens, what will happen next?
 Do you know your boss’s boss well?
 How can you demonstrate that you’re ready to take on the more senior role?
 Answering these questions is the first step.